Weeds

 Weeds are now divided into State, Regional and Local Priority Weeds (formerly referred to as Noxious Weeds).

-Priority weeds for Hunters Hill are available on the NSW Department of Primary Industries website (see link below).
-Descriptions, photographs and control methods of many of these weeds are available on this website or the Sydney Weeds Network website (see link below).
+Priority weeds for Hunters Hill are available on the NSW Department of Primary Industries website.
+Descriptions, photographs and control methods of many of these weeds are available on this website or the Sydney Weeds Network website.